-The policy will be circulated to members of the Performance & Delivery Group and ultimately by the Operational Management Group and our local Clinical Commissioning Group.
-This policy will be made available on the Trust Intranet and the Central Intelligence share point site.
-When updated the old version will be replaced and staff informed via email.
-A supporting Standard Operating Procedure Manual will be available to staff to support implementation and ongoing training.
+The policy will be circulated to members of the Performance & Delivery Group and ultimately by the Group Management Board and our local Clinical Commissioning Group.
+This policy will be made available on the Trust Intranet.
+When updated, the old version will be replaced, and staff informed via email.
+A supporting Standard Operating Procedure Manual will be available in due course to support implementation and ongoing training.